Lee, Athens County, Ohio History and Genealogy

 Athens County, Ohio Revolutionary War Records Pension Applications, Individuals 1840 Pensioners Census The information contained in this 1840 Pensioners Census database is a compilation of the data on the Revolutionary War pensioners gathered from the 1840 census returns.
 The information is organized by place – state, county, then township.
 It also lists the name and age of the veteran, and the name of the head of household with whom the pensioner resided on the census date.
 Athens County, Ohio War of 1812 Records Roster of Ohio Soldiers in the War of 1812 – Access Genealogy The roster of the war … Read more

-Canaan, Athens County, Ohio Genealogy and History
+Rome, Athens County, Ohio History

-Carthage, Athens County, Ohio History
+Trimble, Athens County, Ohio History

-Carthage, Athens County, Ohio Genealogy
+Dover, Athens County, Ohio Genealogy